 Then based on your school’s data, we give you actionable recommendations to help guide your school’s interventions and writing improvement strategies.
 Because the reason we do all of this—every day—is to see better educational outcomes for our students: richer data, more targeted interventions, better educational outcomes.

-The penultimate score a student receives is called their Composition Skills Index Score.
+The ultimate score a student receives is called their Composition Skills Index Score.
 This number is a single number between 0 and 10 to represent the student’s overall writing ability.
 All CSI metrics are helpful for guiding teacher practice, and over time, revealing value add.
 And vitally, the CSI score gives school leaders immediate visibility of school capability and progress.

 Ideally, CSI scores in a school should reveal a traditional bell curve (indicated in the graph below), with around ten per cent of students in the top end and ten per cent in the lower end.
 Many of our schools undertake comparative testing using the CSI Test.
 When retesting similar cohorts at a later date, movement of CSI scores towards a traditional bell curve is an indicator your school’s writing interventions are working.
 CSI score is a powerful indicator of change.